broncio123/champs-booksprint-planning/demo/champsbook/content/act2/3-Ches/.ipynb_checkpoints/roamiso-checkpoint.md

 instability poses a serious challenge to calculation of its invariant manifolds that guide trajectories in phase space.

+## Implications for Reaction Dynamics
-## Classification of trajectories and roaming in the isokinetic Chesnavich model {#subsec:results}
+### Classification of trajectories and roaming in the isokinetic Chesnavich model {#subsec:results}

 In this section we investigate dynamics in phase space and show the presence of roaming in the thermostatted Chesnavich model.
 Due to the